Limits of relatively hyperbolic groups and Lyndon's completions: Introduction

 \subsection{Fully residually $G$ groups}

-A direct limit of a direct system of finite partial subgroups of $G$ such that all products of generators and their inverses eventually appear in these partial subgroups, is called a {\bf limit group over $G$.} The following two theorems summarize properties that are equivalent for a group $H$ to the property of being discriminated by $G$ (being $G$-discriminated by $G$).
+A direct limit of a direct system of finite partial $n$-generated subgroups of $G$ such that all products of generators and their inverses eventually appear in these partial subgroups, is called a {\bf limit group over $G$.} The same definition can be given using the notion of ``marked group''.